 This position may also require use of PPE (Personal Protective Equipment) and personnel must pass a respirator fit test and pulmonary function test.

-Lifting/Carrying: Infrequently.
+Lifting/Carrying: Occasionally, up to 50 lbs.
 Climbing: Occasionally.
 Bending/Kneeling: Occasionally.
-Sitting: Frequently.
-Walking/Standing: Occasionally.
+Sitting: Infrequent.
+Walking/Standing: Frequently.
 Hearing: Able to hear audible alarms.
 Vision: Able to see/read/understand warning lights/signs.

 Ability to obtain and maintain Blue Grass Army Depot (BGAD) site access is required.
 Access requirements include completion of a local records check and National Crime Information Center (NCIC) check.